mickfuzz/dyne_docs/src/terminal/docs/20-useful-customizations.md

     this is the username you typed in.
 -   PATH is a list of directories, separated by colons.
 When you run a command (like `cat` or `ls`), your shell looks in these directories to find the executable program.
-We\'ll talk more about PATH in just a moment.\
+We'll talk more about PATH in just a moment.
 -   PWD is your current working directory (that is, the folder you are in).
 -   HOME is your home directory.
 You start out in this directory when you first log in.
--   \_ is the last executed command.
-In this case, /usr/bin/env.\
+-   `_` is the last executed command.
+In this case, /usr/bin/env.

 ## Controlling Variable Expansion

-If you jam a variable up against other characters, the shell won\'t recognize it.
-For instance, the following won\'t work:
+If you jam a variable up against other characters, the shell won't recognize it.
+For instance, the following won't work:

     $ curr=myfile
     $ rm $curr1.jpeg
     rm: .jpeg: No such file or directory

 The error message could easily be perplexing.
-Here\'s what has happened: the shell saw a variable named ****\$curr1****.
-When it couldn\'t find any such variable, it substituted an empty string.
-So you ended up trying to execute:\
+Here's what has happened: the shell saw a variable named ****$curr1****.
+When it couldn't find any such variable, it substituted an empty string.
+So you ended up trying to execute:

     $ rm .jpeg

-If you want to remove *myfile1.jpeg*, use curly braces around the variable so the shell knows where the variable name ends:\
+If you want to remove *myfile1.jpeg*, use curly braces around the variable so the shell knows where the variable name ends:

     $ rm ${curr}1.jpeg

 ## The Search Path

-We\'ve looked at several examples of running commands.
+We've looked at several examples of running commands.
 If I type "ls -l" on the command line, then my shell runs the `ls` command, which makes a list of files.
-The `ls` command is actually a program sitting on your computer\'s hard drive.
+The `ls` command is actually a program sitting on your computer's hard drive.
 You can ask your shell where a command lives by using the `which` command.
 If I type

     $ which ls

 then my shell responds with "/bin/ls", which tells me the `ls` command is a program that lives in the */bin* directory of my hard drive.
-We can even use the `ls` command to look at itself\
+We can even use the `ls` command to look at itself

     $ ls -l /bin/ls
     -rwxr-xr-x 1 root root 92672 2007-01-30 15:48 /bin/ls